CISA Integrating Climate Science & Decision Making in the Carolinas

 The Coastal Salinity Index (CSI) was developed as a way to characterize coastal drought.
 Commonly-used drought indices characterize hydrological, agricultural, and meteorological conditions; however they do not incorporate salinity, which is a key stressor associated with coastal drought.
 Paul Conrads, USGS, developed the CSI using an approach similar to the Standardized Precipitation Index (SPI), substituting total monthly precipitation with average monthly salinity data.
 The CSI provides a tool to monitor changing salinities in coastal surface-water bodies and associated effects on estuarine habitats, and freshwater availability for ecological, municipal, and industrial needs.

-In 2018, USGS will create a CSI R-package for consistent computation of the CSI by different users, develop a website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 21 sites in South Carolina, Georgia, and South Florida.
+In 2018, USGS will create a CSI R-package for consistent computation of the CSI by different users, develop a prototype website with access to real-time CSIs, and compute the CSI at additional locations across the Southeast U.S. The CSI has been calculated for 32 sites in South Carolina, Georgia, and South Florida.
 More information is available through the USGS South Atlantic Water Science Center.

 Read more about the CSI